rapid7/metasploit-framework/documentation/modules/evasion/windows/applocker_evasion_install_util.md

 ## Intro

 This module is designed to evade solutions such as software restriction policies and Applocker.
-The main vector for this bypass is to use the trusted binary Install_Util.exe in executing user supplied code.
+The main vector for this bypass is to use the trusted binary InstallUtil.exe in executing user supplied code.

 ## Vulnerable Application